daughter cells remain united within gelatinized cell wall of mother cell

 I find Nephrocytium limneticum very rarely in plankton samples, always with several years between them.
 Nephrocytium can be confused with Kirchneriella, whose cells are also kidney-shaped or crescent-shaped.
 However, the colonies of Nephrocytium are covered by a distinct and thick layer of mucus, which is absent in Kirchneriella.
 In addition, the daughter colonies of Nephrocytium remain united for a long time in the swollen and gelatinized cell wall of the mother cell (s. fig. 2 a).

 Fig. 1:Nephrocytium limneticum.
 L = 156 (of coenobium).
-A coenobium of 8 colonies with each 16 cells within the gelatinized cell wall of the mother cell.
+A coenobium of 8 colonies with 16 cells each within the gelatinized cell wall of the mother cell.
 Obj.
 40 X.